jdOchoa2/Map-to-Fermions/README.md

 ```bash
 make
 ```
-This will produce .txt files with the disorder-averaged zz correlation function.
+This will produce .txt files with the disorder-averaged correlation functions.

 ## Plotting

-To plot the results, first install matplotlib and numpy with:
+To plot the results, run:

 ```bash
 pip install -r code/requirements.txt